ibmw/cookiecutter-chic-pypackage/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

-Report security vulnerabilities by emailing the lead maintainer at fedejaure@gmail.com.
+Report security vulnerabilities by emailing the lead maintainer at contact@olivier-maillot.fr

 You should receive a response within 24 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.